A Small-Group Exploration of the Planet's Most Unique Biodiversity Hotspot

 Day 9: Zombitse-Vohibasia National Park / Isalo

-and the Hubbard's sportive lemur, a prize sighting found only in this park.
-Late this afternoon, return to Isalo to spend one more night.
+and the Hubbard's sportive lemur, a prize sighting found only in this park, if we're lucky.
+Late this afternoon, return to our secluded lodge in Isalo to spend one more night.

 Days 10–12: Anjajavy Private Reserve

-Board an early chartered flight to the 17,000-acre private coastal nature reserve of Anjajavy.
+Board an early-morning chartered flight north to the 17,000-acre private coastal nature reserve of Anjajavy.
 This vast protected area with private walking trails through secluded forests and empty beaches is

-Private boat excursions offer a close-up look at this remote region that's mostly uninhabited except for a couple of small fishing villages.
+Private boat excursions offer a close-up look at this secluded region that's mostly uninhabited except for a couple of nearby fishing villages.
 While we may pass a few fishermen in their dhows

 with triangular white sails or paddling wooden pirogues

 , we're largely alone along this wild coastline.
 It's a scenic landscape of rocky outcrops and tiny indented coves with untouched beaches dotted by pale ghost crabs.
-We travel by boat to Moramba Bay to view eroded limestone formations protruding from the azure sea and huge baobab trees that stand sentinel over densely vegetated environs.
+We travel by boat to Moramba Bay to view eroded limestone formations protruding from the sea, and huge baobab trees that stand sentinel over densely vegetated environs.
 Search the coastline for the Madagascar fish eagle, rare Madagascar sacred ibis and crested ibis.
 A sunset cruise through the mangroves reveals more birds, and, if we’re lucky, Madagascar flying foxes leaving their roosts at dusk.
-From our lodge, guests may also opt to explore the mangroves by kayak or snorkel over a coral reef from the beach.
-On the grounds, the "oasis" provides a garden sanctuary for a wide variety of aquatic and climbing plants, papyrus, tree ferns and palm trees that offer refuge to green kingfisher, red fody
+From our lodge, guests may also opt to explore the mangroves by kayak, snorkel over a coral reef from the beach and explore a subterranean cave where we may spy bats.
+On the lodge grounds, the "oasis" provides a garden sanctuary for a wide variety of aquatic and climbing plants, papyrus, tree ferns and palm trees that offer refuge to green kingfisher, red fody

 and lemurs.
 A saltwater infinity pool offers welcome refreshment after a day of discovery.

-After a leisurely breakfast at the lodge, fly to Antananarivo for connecting flights homeward, or on to South Africa for extensions.
+After a leisurely breakfast at the lodge, we fly back to Antananarivo for connecting flights to Johannesburg and homeward, or on to your safari extension.

 Please note that this is our 2018 itinerary.
 Our 2017 departures end on Day 14, making the trip one day longer, as we spend Day 10 in Antananarivo.